 Things you can do at home

-- If you are expressing breast milk, do not freeze the milk until you have completed the course of treatment and are symptom-free.
+- when expressing breast milk, do not freeze the milk until you have completed the course of treatment and are symptom-free

 Vasospasm

-Vasospasm happens when circulation to the nipple gets restricted due to pressure between the baby’s tongue and soft palate.
+Vasospasm happens when circulation to the nipple gets restricted because of pressure between the baby’s tongue and soft palate.

 Signs of vasospasm include: